Islamic Azad University, Mashhad Branch: Classroom

-Library of faculty
+Library

-There are 26,000 books in law, political sciences, English and French.
-18,000 of them are in Persian and 8,000 are in English and French.
+There are 26,000 books in law, political sciences, English, and French.
+18,000 of them are in Persian, and 8,000 are in English and French.

-Facilities of Paramedical Faculty
+Facilities of paramedical faculty

+Classrooms

-This faculty has 5 educational classrooms with a capacity of 85 students.
+This faculty has five educational classrooms, with a capacity of 85 students.

-The libraryparamedical1
+Library

-The library of Para Medical Faculty was established in 2003 in a limited space with about 60 volumes of books n the location of the faculty.
-Now, some of the references include about 5270 Persian and Latin books which are classified with the congress library method and also has 240 Persian and Latin magazines.
+The library of Paramedical Faculty was established in 2003 in a limited space with about 60 volumes of books.
+It has expanded to include 5,270 Persian and Latin books which are cataloged using the Library of Congress Classification system.
+The library also has 240 Persian and Latin magazines.